-(J) "Client" means any person or entity seeking or assigned the services of a CDCA, LCDC II, LCDC III or LICDC, regardless of the chemical dependency counselor's work setting.
+(J) "Client" means any person or entity seeking or assigned the services of a CDCA, LCDC II, LCDC III, LICDC, or LICDC-CS regardless of the chemical dependency counselor's work setting.

-(K) "Code of Ethics" is the minimum standard of practice required of chemical dependency counselors, prevention specialists or clinical supervisors.
+(K) "Code of Ethics" is the minimum standard of practice required of chemical dependency counselors, prevention professionals or clinical supervisors.

 (L) "Complainant" means a person who files a formal complaint with the board against an applicant, certificate holder or licensee under the board's jurisdiction.

-(M) "Consumer" means any person or entity seeking or assigned the services of an OCPS I, OCPS II or RA, regardless of the prevention professional's work setting.
+(M) "Consumer" means any person or entity seeking or assigned the services of an RA, OCPSA, OCPS, or OCPC regardless of the prevention professional's work setting.

-(N) "Credential/credentialed" means a valid license or certificate to practice chemical dependency counseling or alcohol or other drug prevention under Chapter 4758. of the Revised Code.
+(N) "Credential/credentialed" means a valid license or certificate to practice chemical dependency counseling or prevention under Chapter 4758. of the Revised Code.

 (P) "Hearing officer" means a person appointed by the board who presides over an appeal hearing.

 (Q) "IC&RC" means the international certification and reciprocity consortium.

 (R) "IC&RC domain" means the performance domain established by IC&RC through their job analysis process for examinations.
 Domains include identified tasks, knowledge and skills which provide the basis for examination questions.

 (S) "Impaired or impairment" is defined by the presence of the disorder of alcoholism, substance abuse, mental illness or other debilitating conditions.